-Auxier Lifetime Leatung Center Sept.
+Sept.
 29, Oct.
-6, 13, & 20 - Super Pantry "Stars in the Kitchen."
+6, 13, & 20 Super Pantry "Stars in the Kitchen."
 9:30 a.m. to 1:30 p.m.
-Learn life skills, low-fat cooking and new recipes, Cook and eat lunch.
-WIN: Door prizes and bag of gro-ceries each week. ceries each week.
+Learn life skills, low-fat cooking and new recipes.
+Cook and eat lunch.
+WIN: Door prizes and bag of groceries each week.

-For more information about either of these activities, call 886-0709.
+For more information about either of these activi-

-Teen Bible Study Group A teenage Christian study
+Teen Bible Study Group

-meets the 2nd and 4th

-y of each month at 7

-at the Burton p.m., at the purco.

-Pentecostal Church, in Upper.

-Penton. near Wheelwright.
-Burton, near Wheelwright.

-All interested teens cordially
+A teenage Christian study group meets the 2nd and 4th Friday of each month at 7 p.m., at the Burton Pentecostal Church, in Upper Burton, near Wheelwright.
+All interested teens cordially invited and encouraged to attend.